Title page from Plutarch's Lives, volume one, George Wythe Collection, Wolf Law Library, College of William & Mary.

 Evidence for Inclusion in Wythe's Library

 Listed in the Jefferson Inventory of Wythe's Library as Plutarch’s lives 1st. to the 6th. vol. 8vo. and given by Thomas Jefferson to his granddaughters, Ann and Ellen Randolph.
 The precise edition of the incomplete set owned by Wythe is unknown.
 George Wythe's Library on LibraryThing indicates as much, adding "Probably one of several eight-volume editions published in octavo."
-The Brown Bibliography lists a 1727 edition published in London, with notes by John Dryden, based on a copy Jefferson owned which he inherited from his wife's first husband.
+Dean's Memo lists merely "Plutarch.
+Lives."
+The Brown Bibliography includes a 1727 edition published in London, with notes by John Dryden, based on a copy Jefferson owned which he inherited from his wife's first husband.
 The Wolf Law Library purchased the edition suggested by Brown.